bt3gl/building_blog/content/csaw_ctf_2014_forensics_100.md

 ## Extra: Learning More about the *.mem* File

 This is a very weird file extension.
 If you google *.mem*, you don't find much, it's clear it's a memory file, but what now?
 From the *file* command, we learned that this is an *ELF 64-bit LSB core*.
 Let's understand this by parts.

-An [ELF] file  (Executable and Linkable Format) is a standard file format for executables, object code, shared libraries, and core dumps.
+A [ELF] file  (Executable and Linkable Format) is a standard file format for executables, object code, shared libraries, and core dumps.
 The cool thing about ELF is that it's not bound to any particular architecture.

 In Linux, we can use the command [readelf] to displays information about ELF files: